Skip to Content

-In our latest Key Differentiator video, we walk through how the federal solar Investment Tax Credit and bonus depreciation work today, when they start to phase out, and what that means for Georgia businesses, nonprofits, and homeowners who want to plan ahead.
+In our latest video (above), we walk through how the federal solar Investment Tax Credit and bonus depreciation work today, when they start to phase out, and what that means for Georgia businesses, nonprofits, and homeowners who want to plan ahead.

 Why timing your solar project matters so much